ddnzallyy/Web-Development---Login-Form/README.md

-###What is this?
-Just a simple login form highlighting my experience in HTML, CSS and JS.
+This is simple login form highlighting my experience in HTML, CSS and JS.